SteveCaine/MapUtil/README.md

 * Debug_MapKit.[h/m] - code to write data of various CoreLocation and MapKit structs and classes to Xcode's debugger console.

 In addition, this repository contains a simple app to demonstrate the use of this code.
 It is designed to work where this repository and the 'DebugUtil' repository have been cloned side-by-side in the same folder on the developer's Mac.

-This code uses code in my other public repositories on the assumption all have been copied/cloned to the same parent folder.
-To simplify this, each repository includes the Unix script 'cloneall' to automate this operation, with detailed instructions on its use.
+To simplify this, my GitHub repository 'unix-scripts' includes a script named 'cloneall' to automate the download of all my public repositories to a single Mac folder, which contains detailed instructions on its use.

 To use the demo: